runxiyu/rasins/README.md

+# rasins – simple core utilities

-The rasins project is a fork of the fases project.
+The rasins project is a fork of the [fases](https://utils.vitali64.duckdns.org) project.
 Most of the work is done in the upstream fases project maintained by Ferass El Hafidi.

 Please note that both this fork and the upstream project are work in